Jacotsu/polibeepsync/README.rst

 -----------------

 Some users have reported that after scanning the windows executable with virus total it was identified malicious by 2/68 antiviruses.
-In particular `SecureAge APEX` and `C2AE` which identified the file respectively as a `Tool.Agent.Win32.31519` and as a `MALWARE` (UNKNOWN_VERDICT).
+In particular :code:`SecureAge APEX` and :code:`C2AE` which identified the file respectively as a :code:`Tool.Agent.Win32.31519` and as a :code:`MALWARE` (UNKNOWN_VERDICT).
 These are false positives probably caused by the standard directory tree navigation code, which is also shared among ramsonware softwares (crackers also use stack overflow).
 If you are not convinced **read the source code** or reverse the executable.

 Changelog